Skip to content

 You can also color small molecules each a different color using the Contrast ligs button.
 This also uses a Viridis color scheme.

 If in the Residue view/select mode, there is a dropdown displayed to select how to color residues.
 For example, you can color by hydrophobicity, position in sequence, or a fixed color for each residue.
-If viewing in Surface mode, you have an additional Color sfc check.
-If selected, the solvent-accessible surface will be colored according to the atoms closest to it.
-If not, it will display as a constant color.
+If viewing in Surface mode, an additional Color sfc dropdown is displayed.
+In most of these options, the solvent-accessible surface will be colored according to the atoms closest to it.
+For example, it can color by element, charge, or lipophilicity of neghboring atoms and residues.
 Here's an example of it colored by hydrophobicity.

 Molecule display adjustments